 Data protection and compliance are essential

-A great potential of the cloud lies in sharing or collaborating around data with business partners or customers in the cloud.
-A cloud transformation must be carefully planned and implemented so regulatory requirements are met which can help minimize the risk of reputational damage – to avoid things like the misuse of company and customer data by third parties.
+Second: A great potential of the cloud lies in sharing or collaborating around data with business partners or customers in the cloud.
+It is essential that a cloud transformation is carefully planned and implemented so regulatory requirements are met which can help minimize the risk of reputational damage – to avoid things like the misuse of company and customer data by third parties.

 Therefore, data protection and compliance should aim to be ensured at an early stage.
-In addition, robust data governance structures should be used to help ensure that sensitive data is not transferred to data-sharing ecosystems.
-Only in a later step should the potential for data exchange be developed.
+In addition, robust data governance structures should be used to help ensure that sensitive data is not transferred to data sharing ecosystems.
+Only in a later step should the potential of data exchange be developed.

 By sharing data, value chains and business models can be optimized and redesigned.
 Your own company and customers, along with supply chain partners, can potentially benefit from this.

 For example, companies could use shared data pools tooptimize the maintenance and repair of their machines ("smart maintenance").
 Or, a retailer's suppliers could gain insight into their real-time data and thus see when the retailer's stock of their products is running low and help ensure the timely delivery of new goods.
 The scenario would also apply to pre-product research and development, and many other cases.

 Such information has commonly been shared along value chains in the past, but cloud solutions can simplify and automate this in a shared ecosystem.

 Value creation can also be generated on a larger scale.
 One example of this is the Catena-X project – a decentralized, open, and scalable network in the automotive industry.
 It aims to ensure that vehicle manufacturers, suppliers, and outfitters exchange information and data across companies in a standardized and secure manner.
 A particular focus is on the active involvement of medium-sized companies.